nguyenkhanhhao1997/LogixTechnology/README.md

-## Update Database
+## Create database

-### Change connectionstrings

-Go to file `~\StudentManagement\StudentManagement\appsettings.json` and change the connectionstrings
+Go to file `~\LogixTechnology-BE\LogixTechnology\appsettings.json` and change the connectionstrings

-### run dotnet-ef
+Open Package Manager Console

-Open Developer Powershell in VS cd to `StudentManagement` project run `dotnet-ef database update` to create database
+Set default project is `LogixTechnology.Data` run `update-database` to create database

 ## Run project

 ### BE

-Go to file `~\StudentManagement\StudentManagement\Startup.cs` and change the CORS to your FE link Run the StudentManagement project
+Go to file `~\LogixTechnology-BE\LogixTechnology\appsettings.json` and change the `ApiCorsPolicy` to your FE link Run the project

 ### FE